syq2012/manifold/README.md

 # manifold
-python run.py will run a based test case as example
+'python run.py' will run a based test case as example

+encoder.py contains the setting for autoencoder sudo_algo2 is the main algorithm